 Anything facing the Internet is a potential target for anyone who wants to gain access or disrupt your data operations.
 If it is here, people will try to get in or make it stop working.
 That is just the way it is, and I am sure you are aware of it.

 There are different methods for the attacks, they could be a DOS attack, a DDOS attack, SYN Floods to name a few.
-The motives behind any of these could be several things such a hacktivism, former employees or even current, script kiddies just fooling around, organized crime, extortion, theft of company secrets and so on.
+The motives behind any of these could be several things such as hacktivism, former employees or even current, script kiddies just fooling around, organized crime, extortion, theft of company secrets and so on.
 Just take your pick really.

 You need to make a SWOT analysis and have a Business Continuity Plan (BCP) in place for the different scenarios.
-It sounds expensive (and, yes, it can be) but the day you servers are under attack, you will be happy you took the time to create one.
+It sounds expensive (and, yes, it can be) but the day your servers are under attack, you will be happy you took the time to create one.
 Trust me.
 So will your CEO be.

 Different techniques for attack